PavanRangani/docs/docs/prd/assets/assets.md

 For joint entity, list page shows records for  Joint & both Individuals in same page.
 Here, Assets of Individual will also include any Assets of  Associated Partnership or Trust of that Individual.

 > In `Assets` tab for Joint `Tom and Judi`, it will display any assets owned jointly and also any assets that they may own individually (`Tom` or `Judi`).
-This page will also shows asset of Partnerhip or Trust where Tom and Judi is in association.
+This page will also shows asset of Partnership or Trust where Tom and Judi is in association.

 [Mockups of Joint](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScbT7FLsjCE7ShuD_pT7-sbU)